🛠️Installation Instructions

 Start by cloning the CryoBench git repository; note that we also have to fetch the codebases for some of the example methods through their git submodules:

-You will also have to install ChimeraX, which can be done by downloading the correct version for your operating system from .
+You will also have to install ChimeraX, which can be done by downloading the correct version for your operating system from their website.
 For CryoBench to find your installation, create an environment variable pointing to its location:

 We developed CryoBench as a tool for quantitatively evaluating a set of reconstruction methods.
 Shown here are instructions for creating a conda environment for running each of these example methods, as well as for measuring the quality of the reconstructions.